tradingstrategy-ai/docs/source/programming/market-data/candle-format.rst

 - `high` / `low` / `close` fields are the same as for normal candles.

-- Candles are sparse: if there are no trades no zero volume candle is generated.
+- OHLV data **sparse**: if there are no trades, no zero volume candle is generated.
+  If your strategy needs to have zero volume candles, you can :term:`forward fill` the data when you are constructing the trading universe.

 This is because we believe this formats fit better for DeFi market data feeds